AlinaVarkki/RDTProtocol/README.md

 # CS313 Networking Group Assessment | Reliable Data Transfer (RDT)

-This project contains java implementation of pipelined Reliable Data Transfer transfer layer protocol.
+This project contains java implementation of pipelined Reliable Data Transfer protocol.
 RDT handles lost and corrupted packets by implementing a queue that keeps track of send packets and a checksum.
 The code includes a network simulator that makes use of the protocol.

 # Output
 When the simulation is run, packets behaviour is displayed